blaylockbk/vscode-met-syntax/note-to-self.md

 cd path/to/.vscode/extensions/vscode-met-syntax
 vsce package

-# Here are some examples on incrementing the package version number
+# Here are some examples on incrementing the package version number.
+This command edits the `package.json` file
 vsce package patch   # to increment the version by 0.0.1 vsce package minor   # to increment the version by 0.1.0 vsce package major   # to increment the version by 1.0.0